 You can’t do too much wrong when installing the processor.
-For our test, we put the Ryzen 7600X CPU in the AM5 LGA1718 socket of the ASRock X670E Taichi Carrara motherboard, which is now identical in handling to an Intel CPU socket for many years.
+For our test, we put the AMD Ryzen 7 7700X CPU in the AM5 LGA1718 socket of the ASRock X670E Taichi Carrara motherboard, which is now identical in handling to an Intel CPU socket for many years.

 This eliminates the risk of bending pins on the CPU.
-On the other hand, the filigree springs in the LGA socket have to be well protected.
-Therefore, the plastic cover should always be inserted when there is no CPU in the socket.
+On the other hand, the filigree spring contacts in the LGA socket must now be well protected.
+Therefore, the plastic cover should be inserted at all times as long as there is no CPU in the socket!

-We show how to properly install and remove an LGA CPU in the socket in this AMD or Intel CPU installation guide and in the following video on our OCinside YouTube Channel.
+We show how to properly insert and remove an LGA CPU in the socket in this AMD or Intel CPU installation guide and in the following video on our OCinside YouTube Channel.

 Note: Please allow our cookies first to see this external content!

 Now apply a suitable thermal paste and mount the desired cooler.
 For the AMD AM5 processor tests, we now use the latest Arctic MX-6 thermal paste and an Arctic Freezer 34 eSports Duo air cooler as well as an Arctic Liquid Freezer II 420 for further OC tests.

 We used the following components for the Review of the AMD Ryzen 7 7700X CPU.

 |Mainboard||ASRock X670E Taichi Carrara|

 AMD Ryzen 7 7700X benchmark results …